LinuxAtDuke/Intro-To-Docker/README.md

 This ADD instruction will copy the image of Grumpy Cat from Wikimedia and put it inside the container as /srv/grumpycat.jpg

-The ADD instruction will also unpack an archive in a support format:
+The ADD instruction will also unpack an archive (if it's a supported format):

     ADD https://wordpress.org/latest.tar.gz /var/www/html